articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 COMMENTS

-Analytical Approach: Second Party Opinions: Use Of Proceeds
+Analytical Approach: Second Party Opinions

 Overview And Scope

 Our analytical approach is relevant for pre- and post-closing of a financing and pre- or post-implementation of a project.
-Our SPO on a framework does not automatically apply to individual transactions under that framework.
+Our SPO on a framework does not apply to individual transactions under that framework.
 We would need to independently review the transaction documentation to assess the alignment of any given transaction.

 The Alignment Assessment

-A. Determining the alignment of sustainable finance transactions or frameworks
+A. Determining the alignment of sustainable financings.

 We provide an opinion on whether the documentation of the financing aligns with certain third-party published sustainable finance principles and guidelines (Principles) requested by the issuer.
 There are several Principles on which we can offer an alignment opinion, and we adapt our analysis to the specific Principles we are assessing the financing against.
 Principles that are in scope for alignment opinions on the publication date of this article are: